Deep Dive tips and tricks to get certified: Step-by-step tutorials, videos, practice exams.

 DEFINITION: A “token” takes about 3/4 of a word to store because each token is a chunk of each word in a text file from a “corpus” of documents.
 Tokens are “trained” within AI models by turning chunks of each word into a numerical representation vector for each concept.
 The “weight” of each token refers to the numerical coordinates in each of many dimensions of meaning.

-DEFINITION: “Quantization” reduces the accuracy of token vectors like reducing the number of decimal points.
+DEFINITION: “Quantization” reduces the size of an LLM by sacrificing the accuracy of its token vectors by reducing the number of decimal points.
+This compression technique used is called “QLoRA” fine-tuning.

 PROTIP: What outcomes are changed for customers?